 While owning the property is the way forward, acquiring and repositioning existing assets may offer a means to provide stronger returns at lower capital costs, as Golden Union’s Yu illustrated from her experience acquiring and repositioning the Shankangli retail project in Shanghai’s Jing An district.

-“At the time (that Golden Union acquire the asset), the area surrounding the property was still a construction site, and not as promising as it looks today,” she said.
+“At the time (that Golden Union acquired the asset), the area surrounding the property was still a construction site, and not as promising as it looks today,” she said.
 “But we have always been forward looking and we anticipated the future prospects of the property.”

 Yu’s company has spent almost 20 years as a developer and operator of asset-heavy projects, including the Kempinski serviced apartments in Shanghai that the company acquired 12 years ago.